ARMmbed/BLEIntros/Docs/mbed_OS/mbed_OS_BLE_Apps.md

-# Creating mbed OS BLE applications
+# Creating mbed OS 3.0 BLE applications

-This chapter explains how to use BLE on mbed OS, our [new operating system](www.mbed.com/en/development/software/mbed-os) for mbed-enabled boards.
+This chapter explains how to use BLE on [mbed OS 3.0](www.mbed.com/en/development/software/mbed-os) for mbed-enabled boards.

-The BLE libraries in mbed OS work as they did in mbed Classic: the BLE API abstracts the BLE protocol, so that no matter which manufacturer's stack you're using, the API remains the same and you don't need to rewrite your code.
+The BLE libraries in mbed OS 3.0 work as they did in mbed 2.0: the BLE API abstracts the BLE protocol, so that no matter which manufacturer's stack you're using, the API remains the same and you don't need to rewrite your code.
 By moving to yotta, however, we have gained the ability to switch between API implementations depending on which [target](http://yottadocs.mbed.com/tutorial/targets.html) we select.

 ## Instructions for the impatient

-If you want to jump straight in - and already have some background with mbed or BLE - this section allows you to get a BLE example running on an existing supported mbed OS board.
+If you want to jump straight in - and already have some background with mbed or BLE - this section allows you to get a BLE example running on an existing supported mbed OS 3.0 board.

 1. Install yotta [by following the docs here](http://yottadocs.mbed.com).
 1. Clone the ble-examples repository: